-- Holding parents Induction Meeting before children start their Transition into school - Inviting all children to attend "Learning Together" sessions before they start in the Foundation 2 class; - A "starting school "parents meeting for each individual child - Inviting parents to stay and settle their child when dropping them in the morning - Offering "phonics" workshops to all parents - Offering parents regular opportunities to talk about their child's progress. - Using the Tapestry program to complete observations on the children in the setting which the parents have free access to. - Encouraging parents to contribute to the child's Tapestry profile by including WOW moments from home and family life. - There is a formal meeting for parents each term at which the teacher and the parent discuss the child's progress in private with the teacher. - Parents receive a report on their child's attainment at the end of each school year; - Encouraging parents to talk to the child's teacher if there are any concerns; - Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Open afternoons, Class assemblies, Sports Day etc;
+- Talking to parents about their child before they start in our school; - Offering visits to all children in their home setting prior to them starting in Foundation 1; - Inviting all parents to attend a "stay and play" session before they start in the Foundation 1 class; - Inviting parents to stay and settle their child when dropping them in the morning - Inviting all parents to an induction meeting prior to their child starting school. - Offering "phonics" workshops to all parents - Inviting children to "learning together" sessions throughout the second half of the summer term, prior to them starting school. - Offering parents regular opportunities to talk about their child's progress and allowing free access to the children's 'Learning Journey' booklets; - Encouraging parents to contribute to the child's 'Learning Journey' by bringing in 'wow' stickers, photos or anything that the child has done at home to show their achievements. - There is a formal meeting for parents each term at which the teacher and the parent discuss the child's progress in private with the teacher. - Parents receive a report on their child's attainment at the end of each school year; - Encouraging parents to talk to the child's teacher if there are any concerns;

+Arranging a range of activities throughout the year that encourage collaboration between child, school and parents: Open afternoons, Class assemblies, Sports Day etc;

 All staff involved with the EYFS aim to develop good relationships with all children, interacting positively with them and taking time to listen to them.
 At our school each EYFS teacher acts as a 'Key Person' to all children in their class, supported by the Teaching Assistant.
-As we run our Foundation Stage 2 classes together children build up good relationships with all staff and we ensure that there is continuity and coherence by sharing information about all of the children. on a need to know basis.
+As we run our Foundation Stage 2 classes together children build up good relationships with all staff and we ensure that there is continuity and coherence by sharing information about all of the children.